 Figure 3.
-Poll results from class of 2026 students after implementation of radiology
+Poll results from class of 2026 students after implementation of radiology curriculum in anatomy.

-• Increase involvement within the clerkship and fourth year curriculum to improve the curricular experience beyond the pre-

-Continue participating at regional and national conferences to connect with similar groups at other institutions

-Provide a template for the creation of student-led leadership groups focused on curricular enhancement and their integration within medical school education committees
+- Increase involvement within the clerkship and fourth year curriculum to improve the curricular experience beyond the preclinical level - Continue participating at regional and national conferences to connect with similar groups at other institutions - Provide a template for the creation of student-led leadership groups focused on curricular enhancement and their integration within medical school education committees